muradhuseynov1/Crypto_Prediction_Application/README.md

 ## License

-This project is for educational and portfolio purposes.
+This project has been done as part of the **Revolut** challenge during **HackUPC 2025** hackathon by Murad Hüseynov and Giorgia Barboni.